quicwg/qlog/draft-marx-qlog-event-definitions-quic-h3.md

 encryption level are packets being acknowledged?).
 If this information is important, please use the packet_received event instead.

+Note: in some implementations, it can be difficult to log frames directly, even when using packet_sent and packet_received events.
+For these cases, this event also contains the direct packet_number field, which can be used to more explicitly link this event to the packet_sent/received events.

 Data:

 ~~~
 {
     frames:Array<QuicFrame>, // see appendix for the definitions

+    packet_number?:uint64
 }
 ~~~